alttch/bma-info/eva4/realtime.rst

 :ref:`eva4_eva_config`.
 The parameter sets CPU affinity and real-time priority for the core threads.

-When the core is running in real-time mode, all services are started in real-time by default.
+When the core is running in real-time mode, all services are started as real-time by default, inheriting the core parameters.
 To disable real-time mode for a service, forcibly set `priority` to 0 and set `cpu_ids` to non-real-time CPU cores.

 Real-time EAPI bus
 ~~~~~~~~~~~~~~~~~~